tytydraco/ExamineScraper/supplements/red-yeast-rice.md

 > One study suggests that chronic usage of statin drugs and pairing statins with exercise can increase lean mass accrual from exercise, apparently synergistic with dietary and serum cholesterol.
-Although statins during exercise are not well studied, they appear to reduce the rate of muscle regeneration
+Although statins during exercise are not well studied, they appear to reduce the rate of muscle regeneration.

 The connection between GGPP and RhoA is unlikely to explain the observed reactions as there are differences between lovastatin and pravastatin, as the latter is known to not be taken up into myocytes to a large degree[[29]](#ref29) due to being selectively taken up by OATP1B1,[[30]](#ref30) a transport expressed on hepatocytes almost exclusively;[[31]](#ref31) thus limiting the muscle exposure to pravastatin.[[32]](#ref32) Although pravastatin would induce the same effects if cultured *in vitro*,[[22]](#ref22) it does not appear to reach skeletal muscle well after ingestion.